aspose-email/Aspose.Email-Documentation/ru/net/developer-guide/working-with-smtp-client/sending-and-forwarding-messages/_index.ru.md

 message.To.Add("receiver@receiver.com");
 message.Body = "This is Plain Text Body";

-// Создайте экземпляр SmtpClient class
-SmtpClient client = new SmtpClient();
+// Create an instance of the SmtpClient class SmtpClient client = new SmtpClient();

 // And Specify your mailing host server, Username, Password and Port